vkuhlmann/vkuhlmann.github.io/latex/configuration/shortcuts.md

 },
 ```

-But it doesn't work too great for me, I started the environment on the line
+That function creates the environment on a new line however, while I prefer to
-after the cursor, but I want it at the cursor itself.
-For this, I use a snippet
+insert environments at the line my cursor is.
+To have more control, I use
-instead.
+a snippet instead.
 In the `keybindings.json` add
 ```json
 {
     "key": "Ctrl+E",